markmitu/power-outage-cause-prediction/README.md

 - **Economic features**
- - `IND.PERCEN`
-   - Industrial electricity consumption percentage of total load (quantitative)
+ - `IND.PERCEN`: Industrial electricity consumption percentage of total load (quantitative)
- - `UTIL.CONTRI`
-   - Utility industry's contribution to the total GSP in the State (as %) (quantitative)
+ - `UTIL.CONTRI`: Utility industry's contribution to the total GSP in the State (as %) (quantitative)
- - `TOTAL.REALGSP`
-   - Real GSP contributed by all industries in a given state (measured in 2009 U.S dollars) (quantitative)
+ - `TOTAL.REALGSP`: Real GSP contributed by all industries in a given state (measured in 2009 U.S dollars) (quantitative)

 Overall, this model has improved significantly over the baseline.
 While the choice of algorithm remains a multi-class logistic regression, this new model has both strictly better performance while also being far less overfit than the baseline.